king-koda/full-stack-js-example-18072024/README.md

 - using react-waypoint for handling the tracking of elements in the list to know when its time to refetch more posts to allow infinite scrolling, chose it because its a wrapper that is clean and simple to use
 - decided to continue using pubsub although it isn't recommended in production environments, due to this being a relatively small project, and it isn't expected to be used by many people at once very often
 - paginated application using apollo's recommended tools approach
+- decided to use Formik as MUI appeared to not have all the necessary components for building a form, Formik was a simple and effective solution with good extensibility if required